 Singing roll a bowl a ball a penny a pitch

-Roll a bowl a ball a pen
+Roll a bowl a ball a penny a pitch"

 I can't help but laugh, smile and think to myself, "appropriate, I am training for the 'Disney' Marathon!"